Rulley-Wanjau/sportyH20/README.md

 # sportyH20

-Is a water refreshment company that deals with hydration
+This is a Website for a  company that sells bottled water named "Sporty H2O ". <br>
+You can access this page here: https: